-Unlike many undergraduate college peers, who get jobs and begin to pay off student loans in their early 20s, doctors incur even greater amounts of debt during medical school.
-And they're often unable to make debt payments as interns, residents and fellows, which can lead to unpaid interest being capitalized (added to their outstanding principal).
+Unlike many undergraduate college peers, who get jobs and begin paying off student loans in their early 20s, doctors incur even greater amounts of debt during medical school.
+Furthermore, doctors are often unable to make debt payments as interns, residents and fellows, which can lead to unpaid interest being capitalized (added to their outstanding principal).
 The result in many cases is a mountain of debt.

 One such consequence is that medical practitioners who default on student loans made by the U.S. Department of Health and Human Services may have their licenses revoked or suspended.
 This, in turn, can disqualify them from participation in programs receiving Medicare and Medicaid reimbursements.
 Adding insult to injury, a government program dating back to the 1990s set out to publicly shame delinquent medical practitioners by including their names in a Medicare Exclusions List.

 In addition to student loans, many doctors take on sizable home mortgages and auto payments.
-Some young families face a dizzying amount of debt.
+Some young couples face a dizzying amount of debt.
 I’ve spoken with dual-physician couples; dentist married to physician; physician married to attorney, who have combined school debts in excess of $500,000!
-Add to that more debt for a home mortgage and two cars and you’ve got a million-dollar hole which could take decades to overcome.
+Add a home mortgage and two car loans and you’ve got a million-dollar barrier which could take decades to overcome.

 Now introduce a surprise variable: what if one spouse, clutching that first newborn, decides s/he wants to stay home with the baby?
 That mountain of debt is suddenly much harder to scale.

-High earning doctors become accustomed to spending on real estate, cars, fancy gym memberships, travel, private schools, and a variety of other products and services.
-In fairness, after many years of studying doctors should be able reward themselves.
+High earning doctors may be tempted to spend on real estate, cars, fancy gym memberships, travel, and a variety of other products and services.
+In fairness, after many years of study doctors should be able reward themselves.
 But while some of these expenditures may be justifiable, others are likely unnecessary and inadvisable, and result in higher debt.

 Real Example of Living Within Your Means

-Let’s turn now to a real-life example of good financial decision making.
+Disheartened young physicians often ask me whether it is realistic for them to overcome high debt burdens.
+For an answer let’s turn to a real-life example (name changed by request).
 In the early stages of their marriage, Dr. Jones and his wife were on a typical financial trajectory: upon graduation from medical school he had a large amount of school debt, and when they initially settled into a new home in Massachusetts, a sizable mortgage.
 Several years later they found themselves in New Hampshire, with a bigger house, a bigger mortgage, and three children.

 Around this time Dr. Jones began to question the usual approach of borrowing to fund all major purchases.
 When it came time to replace the family’s two cars, he decided to pay with cash.
 This led to a bizarre situation in which the car salesman wasn’t sure how to proceed, never before having had to process a car purchase that wasn’t financed with debt.

 Soon, the family found itself moving to Virginia, and the couple made an explicit decision to avoid debt wherever possible.
 They bought a house at a price that was well below their purchasing power, requiring a very small mortgage which was soon paid off.
-By this time they’d also paid off all school debt.
+They were also able to aggressively pay down school debt.

-A decade later, they’re still driving the same two cars, two of their children have completed post-secondary education, their daughter is married, and there’s enough saved up in a college savings plan for the youngest child to attend college.
+A decade later, the family was debt-free.
+They still drove the same two cars, two of their children had completed post-secondary education, and their daughter was married.
+They had enough saved up in a college savings plan for the youngest child to attend college.

-The family is debt-free.
-Other than replacing the two cars, there are no major expenditures in sight.
-All the family’s excess cash is now directed into retirement savings.
+Other than replacing the two cars, there were no major expenditures in sight.
+All the family’s excess cash could be directed into retirement savings.